shri1984/study-images/phylogenetics_050523_DM.md

 Distance-based trees are produced by calculating the genetic distances between pairs of taxa/species/measurements, followed by hierarchical clustering that creates the actual “tree” look.
 Two popular clustering methods that are used most frequenctly for distance based clustering method are UPGMA and NJ algorithms.

-UPGMA- this is the simplest method for constructing trees, assumes the same evolutionary speed for all lineages (which can be a disadvantage); all leaves have the same distance from the root (creates ultrametric tree)
+UPGMA- this is the simplest method for constructing trees, assumes the same evolutionary speed for all lineages (which can be a disadvantage); all leaves have the same distance from the root (creates ultrametric tree).
+Ultrametric tree is the one where distance from root to every type tip are equal.
+This tree is  often used to represent hierarchical clustering of sequences and species, showcasing the evolutionary time from the last common ancestor.
+UPGMA is one such type of tree.

-Neighbor-joining- taking the two closest nodes of the tree and defines them as neighbors; you keep doing this until all of the nodes have been paired together
+Neighbor-joining- taking the two closest nodes of the tree and defines them as neighbors; you keep doing this until all of the nodes have been paired together.
+This forms the example for addtive type of tree, also known as metric trees.
+In this type branch lengths accurately represent the genetic distance or evolutionary change between species or sequences.

 ### Distance based phylogenetic tree construction

-First calculate a distance matrix from ***ape** package
+First calculate a distance matrix from ***ape** package using dist.dna function.

 ```
 D <- dist.dna(alignmentfish, model = "TN93")  #just the type of evolutionary model we’re using, this particular one allows for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site